dr-crunch/redundancy-awareness/README.md

 - **Note**: Research material for future development; not part of the diagnostic record (formal complaint, petition, etc.).

 ### Governmentality 2025 — Core Canon
 - **Description**: The structural indictment of the Irish State.
-Documents the nineteen-year gap between expert submission and state response, framing the failure to adopt Operations Research not as an error but as a constitutional default.
+Documents the twenty-year gap between expert submission and state response, framing the failure to adopt Operations Research not as an error but as a constitutional default.
 Establishes the theoretical framework of *Séachanachas* (Evasocracy) and provides the statutory blueprints for institutional recovery through the AI/OR Governance Charters.
 - **GitHub**: <https://github.com/dr-wojak/governmentality-2025>
 - **Placement**: Conceptual hub; anchors all repositories; core theoretical foundation for the entire evidential ecosystem.